Niemietz/massimp/README.md

 Created by **Renan Niemietz Cardoso**

+## Description

+Massimp generates an input file element and other components such as buttons and tables in order to allow users to simply choose a spreadsheet file, relates each column with their corresponding object property and finally generates a javascript object to work with.
+Massimp simplify the way user's deal with a large amount of data when they need to be registered in database or something else.

 ## Dependencies

 Before declaring **massimp.min.js**, make sure **[Materialize CSS v0.100.0](https://github.com/Dogfalo/materialize/tree/v0.100.0)**, **massimp.min.css** and **[XLSX v0.14.0](https://github.com/SheetJS/js-xlsx/tree/v0.14.0)** were declared previously in your HTML, like the following example: